Antisemitism in Europe: France

+According to the National Advisory Committee on Human Rights, antisemitic acts account for a majority— 72% in all in 2003— of racist acts in France.
+40% of racist violence perpetrated in France in 2013 targeted the Jewish minority, despite the fact that Jews represent less than 1% of the French population.

+According to a 2006 poll by the Pew Global Attitudes Project, 71% of French Muslims have positive views of Jews, the highest percentage in the world.

 About 7,000 French Jews moved to Israel in 2014.
 This was 1% of the entire French Jewish population and a record number since World War II.
 Conversations within the European Jewish community indicate that antisemitic attacks in France are the impetus for the high emigration figures.
 French Prime Minister Manuel Valls expressed his concern about the trend: "If 100,000 French people of Spanish origin were to leave, I would never say that France is not France anymore.
 But if 100,000 Jews leave, France will no longer be France.
 The French Republic will be judged a failure."
 The trend of increased emigration continued into 2015 due to a rise in assaults and intimidation by Muslim extremists.
 Emigration levels declined in each year from 2015 through 2020.
 However, a 2024 survey showed that 68% of French Jews feel unsafe in light of rising antisemitism, and many are considering emigrating.